sradley/Ciphers/README.md

 ```

 ## 4. To be Implemented
+There are currently 6 different ciphers to be implemented.

 | Transposition | Monoalphabetic | Polyalphabetic | Polygraphic | Other                 |
 | ------------- | -------------- | -------------- | ----------- | --------------------- |
 |               | Rot13          | Gronsfeld      | Hill        | Bifid                 |